Characteristics Of A Good Public Speaker

 Rhetorical devices like repetition, analogies, or even the good old rule of three can emphasize your message and make it stick.
 They’re like the seasoning on your verbal dish, adding flavor and helping your content stand out.

 Enunciation and correct pacing are underrated yet so crucial.
 Try reading aloud or even throwing in tongue twisters during practice.
 These hone your ability to articulate, ensuring your words hit the right notes.
-So keep things clear, concise, and compelling, and your message will truly resonate.
+So, keep things clear, concise, and compelling, and your message will truly resonate.

 Adaptability and Responsiveness: Handling the Unexpected